dannyboy849/Full_YOLOv11_Tutorial/README.md

 # Bird_Project_Daniel
 This will be my repository where I upload all of my files mainly as a backup, but also to be easily accessible for anyone who wants to work on it/borrow my data.
 If there is anything missing(although only the Airlab team has access as of now) or needs clarification, please feel free to reach out to me here, or preferably at dvargas88@ou.edu.
 Hope this helps!

+As of now, our best results are 54% accuracy, and 23.4% accurate in IoU.
+This, of course, is without the aid of semantic segmentation which is likely to boost the accuracy to ~70%.

 Instructions:
 Download Yolov5
 Set up your system with Ubuntu (version doesn't matter) - I used dual boot